 Pay attention to your reputation and avoid spam traps.

-Check out Elastic Email’s Contact Delivery and Optimization Tools to see how settings like Contact Pruning or Contact Delivery can help automate sending to your most engaged contacts over time.
+Check out Elastic Email’s Contact Delivery and Optimization Tools.
+See how settings like Contact Pruning or Contact Delivery can help automate sending to your most engaged contacts over time.
 These settings can definitely help mitigate the impacts of this Microsoft change.